Assessment care in detention and teamwork (ACDT): detention services order 01/2022 (accessible version)

 -

-28. The completed concern form must be handed in person to the manager of the unit where the detained individual is located or duty manager on shift as soon as practically possible to ensure an IAP is completed.
+28. The completed Concern form must be physically handed to a member of the CSP management team or Duty Operations/Residential management team member on shift as soon as possible to ensure an IAP is completed.

-29. Contingencies must be put in place to keep the detained individual safe whilst the concern form is reviewed by a manager.
+29. Contingencies must be put in place to keep the detained individual safe whilst a member of the management team reviews the Concern form.
 Where possible, these contingencies must be documented by the individual completing the IAP form in the detained individual’s unit records.
-Where the staff member considers the risk of harm to be imminent, action to keep the individual safe and under supervision will take priority, and the concern form completed once the immediate risk has been mitigated.
+Where the staff member considers the risk of harm to be imminent, action to keep the individual safe and under supervision will take priority, and the Concern form completed once the immediate risk has been mitigated.

 The ACDT assessor

-30. Every time an ACDT plan is opened for a detained individual at risk of suicide or self-harm, an ACDT assessor will be designated to gather information and identify risks, triggers and protective factors within 24 hours of the plan being opened.
-The ACDT assessor will also attend or contribute to the first case review see paragraphs 45 to 63.
+30. Every time an ACDT plan is opened for a detained individual at risk of suicide or self-harm, an ACDT Assessor will be designated to gather information and identify risks, triggers and protective factors within 24 hours of the plan being opened.
+The ACDT Assessor will also attend or contribute to the first case review see paragraphs 51 to 57.

-31. Centres must ensure they have a rota of trained ACDT assessors in place to ensure the needs of those in detention are met at all times; appropriate numbers of assessors will vary between centres.
-ACDT assessors should be supported in their roles and be freed from other duties in order to carry out their role confidently, with authority and without compromise.
+31. Centres must ensure they have a rota of trained ACDT Assessors in place to ensure the needs of those in detention are always met; appropriate numbers of assessors will vary between centres.
+ACDT Assessors should be supported in their roles and be freed from other duties to conduct their role confidently, with authority and without compromise.
 They must be provided time to review the available risk information prior to the assessment interview.

-32. The ACDT assessors rota must be part of the DCO profile/detail and be contained in the management self-audit checks.
-This information must be made available to the Compliance team manager or Escorting Contract Monitor (for RSTHF) on request.
+32. The ACDT Assessors rota must be part of the DCO profile/detail and be contained in the management self-audit checks.
+This information must be made available to members of the HO Compliance Team or Escorting Contract Monitor (for RSTHF) on request.

-33. Centres must have an administrative system in place to inform the assessors team every time an ACDT plan (concern form) has been opened and to ensure a IS91 RA Part C is completed and sent to DEPMU and both the local Compliance team and DET.
+33. Centres must have an administrative system in place to inform the assessors team every time an ACDT plan (Concern form) has been opened and to ensure a IS91 RA Part C is completed and sent to DEPMU and both the local Compliance team and DET.
 The DET team will then forward the IS91RA Part C by email to the relevant dedicated casework generic inbox.
+There are no DETs at the Gatwick PDA or residential STHFs, therefore it is the responsibility of Escorting Operations to carry out these actions in the RSTHF and local Compliance teams in the Gatwick PDA.

-34. The ACDT case co-ordinator is responsible for coordinating and documenting multi-disciplinary ACDT case reviews; ensuring the care plan is progressed and a post-closure review completed.
-Centres must ensure they have sufficient trained ACDT case co-ordinators to cover the detained individuals’ needs and carry out all necessary ongoing reviews.
+34. The ACDT Case Co-ordinator is responsible for coordinating and documenting multi-disciplinary ACDT case reviews; ensuring the Care Plan is progressed and a Post-closure Review completed.
+Centres must ensure they have sufficient trained ACDT Case Co-ordinators to cover the detained individuals’ needs and conduct all necessary ongoing reviews.

-35. Administrative systems must be put in place by the supplier to enable the ACDT case co-ordinator role to be carried out, exceptionally, in the absence of a particular named individual.
-All trained ACDT case co-ordinators should be given access to all documents and information necessary to progress any ACDT review in the planned or unplanned absence of the named ACDT case co-ordinator, however, this should not be a regular occurrence and ACDT case co-ordinators are expected to arrange reviews to ensure their attendance.
+35. Administrative systems must be put in place by the CSP to enable the ACDT Case Co-ordinator role to be conducted, exceptionally, in the absence of a particular named individual.
+All trained ACDT Case Co-ordinators should be given access to all documents and information necessary to progress any ACDT review in the planned or unplanned absence of the named ACDT Case Co-ordinator, however, this should not be a regular occurrence and ACDT Case Co-ordinators are expected to arrange reviews to ensure their attendance.

-36. Within an hour of a concern form being completed, the duty operations/residential manager must:
+36. Within an hour of a Concern form being completed, the Duty Operations/Residential management team member must:

 -

-meet with the detained individual, (unless they are asleep) to check on their wellbeing and complete the immediate action plan (IAP) (see paragraph 43-44) to ensure the detained individual is safe from harm.
-This includes consideration of any interventions to mitigate the risk of self-harm, such as the individual’s location or removal of items from their possession
+Meet with the detained individual, (unless they are asleep) to check on their wellbeing and complete the Immediate Action Plan (IAP) (see paragraph 43-44) to ensure the detained individual is safe from harm.
+This includes consideration of any interventions to mitigate the risk of self-harm, such as the individual’s location or removal of items from their possession.
+If there are concerns that the resident may be concealing items (with an intention to self-harm); a level A, B or full search of the detained individual should be considered along with a search of the detained individuals’ room/ possessions.

 -

-ensure that the detained individual has been offered, where available and appropriate, the opportunity to talk to:
+Ensure that the detained individual has been offered, as appropriate, the opportunity to talk to:

 -